Football news - Manchester United confirm signing of Daniel James

 Man Utd confirm signing of James

-It has been confirmed that Manchester United and Swansea City have agreed terms for the transfer of winger Daniel James.
+Manchester United have confirmed the arrival of winger Daniel James from Swansea City, in a deal that could be worth up to £18million.

-The move has been reported for some time and was initially delayed due to the death of James’ father.
+The move has been reported for some time and was initially delayed due to the death of James’ father - but the club confirmed the transfer on Wednesday.

+James was unable to inspire Wales to victory in either of their two Euro 2020 Qualifiers this month, but the 21-year-old has put pen to paper on a five-year deal at Old Trafford.

+He told the club's official website: "This is one of the best days of my life and a challenge I am really looking forward to.

 He recently reportedly completed a medical after leaving international duty with Wales and now both clubs have confirmed that terms have been agreed.

-The 21-year-old will complete his move to United on June 11 when the FIFA international transfer windows open.

-There has been no official confirmation over the fee but it is reported to be £15 million up front with a further £3 million in add-ons.
+The fee is reported to be £15 million up front with a further £3 million in add-ons.

-United said that “further details will be communicated once the international transfer window opens next week.”
+United boss Ole Gunnar Solskjaer said: "Daniel is an exciting young winger with lots of skills, vision, exceptional pace and a good work ethic.
+He had a great season with Swansea City and has all the attributes needed to become a Manchester United player.

+"We are delighted he has signed with our club and we are all looking forward to working with him.
+This is the perfect environment for Daniel to continue his development."